![]() |

-Postman collecting the mail from a post box Holloways Lane, Welham Green in 1966 Image from Ron Kingdon part of the Images of North Mymms collection |
+Photograph of postman collecting the post from Holloways Lane, Welham Green in 1966 Image from Ron Kingdon part of the Images of North Mymms collection

 In the summer of 1972, local historian and photographer, Ron Kingdon, wrote an article expressing his sadness at the loss of the Rookery post box near his home in Welham Green.
 Ron wrote: “The facility of slipping down to the corner to post a letter, as must have been done for many years here, came to an end on that Sunday in July.”